 Jackpocket makes the service fee easy to see.
 It’s listed at the top of the deposit screen in large, bold type for you to review before completing your deposit.

 The service fees vary depending on your location and the payment method used.

 At this time, you can’t buy all types of New Jersey Lottery tickets with Jackpocket.
 Currently, you can only use Jackpocket to play the following games:

 - Powerball: Powerball pays the world’s largest jackpots, as some payoffs have been more than $1.5 billion.
 To play, choose five numbers from one to 69, along with a single Powerball number from one to 26.
 Drawings take place Wednesdays and Saturdays.

 - Mega Millions: The world’s second-largest lottery also has paid off jackpots more than $1.5 billion.
 To play, choose five numbers from one to 70, along with one Mega Ball number from one to 25.
 Drawings take place Tuesdays and Fridays.

 - Cash4Life: To play, pick five numbers from one to 60, along with one Cash Ball number from one to four, for a chance to win anywhere from $2 to $1,000 every day for life.

 - Pick-6: To play, pick six numbers from one to 49 for the chance to win anywhere from $2 to the jackpot, which can be millions of dollars.
 Drawings take place Mondays and Thursdays.

 Registering for Jackpocket is straightforward and easy.
-Visit Jackpocket.com to download the free app for Android or Apple iOS devices.
+Use our links to visit Jackpocket to download the free app for Android or Apple iOS devices.
 Follow the prompts to register your personalized account.